suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 }
 ```

-The message type will be set to FRAGMENT (5).
+The message type will be set to FRAGMENT (13).
+The optional fields
+`media_id`, `group_id` and `object_id` are provided in the cases
+where they can be obtained from the context where the `fragment`
+message is published.
+For typical cases, the `group_header`
+and the `object_header` messages preceed the series of `fragment`
+messages and thus provide the necessary context to tie the
+`data` to the object.

-The offset value indicates where the fragment
+The fragment_offset value indicates where the fragment
 data starts in the object designated by `group_id` and `object_id`.
 Successive messages are sent in order, which means one of the
 following three conditions must be verified: